 Scholarships available for engineering students only

-Thanks to the generosity of Chevron and Fred and Sara Jean Burke, the BCoE offers special competitive scholarships to help offset the costs associated with studying abroad.
+Thanks to the generosity of Fred and Sara Jean Burke and the family of Dr. Don Hill, the BCoE offers special competitive scholarships to help offset the costs associated with studying abroad.

 To apply for scholarships for semester-long programs made possible by the generosity of Fred and Sara Jean Burke, download the application here (pdf or Word).
 The deadline to apply for Burkes' Scholarship is October 15 for the following spring semester and March 15 for the following fall semester.

-To apply for scholarships for summer programs made possible by the generosity of Chevron, download the application here (pdf or Word).
-The deadline to apply for Chevron Scholarship is February 1 for the following summer semesters.
+To apply for scholarships for summer programs made possible by the generosity of the family of Dr. Don Hill, download the application here (pdf or Word).
+The deadline to apply for the Dr. Don Hill Scholarship is February 1 for the following summer semesters.

 The Bagley College of Engineering participates in a variety of study abroad programs that help prepare engineering students for the profession and to be better world citizens.
 The following is a summary of current programs.
 Additional opportunities are being developed.